-HWT and PG&E shall implement a traffic control plan during Proposed Project construction and/or during construction of the reasonably foreseeable distribution components or selected alternatives.
+HWT and PG&E shall each implement a traffic control plan during Proposed Project construction and/or during construction of the reasonably foreseeable distribution components or selected alternatives.
 The traffic control plan will minimize vehicle travel delays and potential roadway hazards on public roadways during construction activities.
-The traffic control plan may be used to satisfy requirements imposed in encroachment permits from Caltrans, County of San Luis Obispo, and/or City of Paso Robles.
+The traffic control plan may be used to satisfy requirements imposed in encroachment permits issued by-from Caltrans, County of San Luis Obispo, and/or City of Paso Robles.
 The traffic control plan shall provide for the following:

 - In situations where slow-moving trucks or construction equipment are operated on public roadways (e.g., accessing the Estrella Substation site or staging or work areas along the Proposed Project's 70 kV power line route), signage and/or flaggers shall be used to warn motorists of potential safety hazards associated with the slow-moving vehicles. - For any lane closures, signage, flaggers, and/or other devices shall be used to route vehicle traffic around the construction work area.
-The traffic control measures shall ensure that pedestrians and bicyclists are provided safe passage around the work area, where applicable. - For any road closures, detours shall be provided and signage, flaggers, and/or other devices shall be used to ensure motorists, pedestrians, and bicyclists are able to safely pass through the detour areas. - Police, fire, and other emergency services departments serving the area shall be notified of planned lane or road closures on public roadways at least 48 hours in advance. - Crossing structure installation shall occur during periods of low traffic (e.g., avoiding the morning and evening rush hour periods) to the extent practicable. - All warning signs, lights, devices, and procedures used in the construction traffic control plan shall conform to the latest MUTCD.
+The traffic control measures shall ensure that pedestrians and bicyclists are provided safe passage around the work area, where applicable.
+The routing of traffic around the construction work area during temporary lane closures shall be adequate to provide for continuity of access for all vehicles lawfully using the applicable public roadways in compliance with the California Vehicle Code. - For any road closures, detours shall be provided and signage, flaggers, and/or other devices shall be used to ensure motorists, pedestrians, and bicyclists are able to safely pass through the detour areas.
+Detours during temporary road closures shall be adequate to provide for continuity of access for all vehicles lawfully using the applicable public roadways in compliance with the California Vehicle Code. - Protocols from the applicable agencies to notify Ppolice, fire, and other emergency services departments serving the area shall be notified of planned lane or road closures on public roadways at least 48 hours in advance. - Crossing structure installation shall occur during periods of low traffic (e.g., avoiding the morning and evening rush hour periods) to the extent practicable.

+All warning signs, lights, devices, and procedures used in the construction traffic control plan shall conform to the latest MUTCD.